plasmicapp/plasmic/README.md

 ## License

-`app/` is licensed under the AGPL--see LICENSE.app.md.
+All content outside of `platform/` is licensed under the MIT license--see LICENSE.md.

-All other content is licensed under the MIT license--see LICENSE.md.
+`platform/` is licensed under the AGPL--see LICENSE.platform.md.

 ## Contributors ❤️